 The Canny Collar

-An innovative 'behind-the-head' design makes it easy to fit and simple to use.
+The innovative 'behind-the-head' design makes it easy to fit and simple to use.
 This means that it will also not ride up into your dog’s eyes nor yank her head to one side.

-The Canny Collar was voted 'Best New Product' by the UK Pet Product Retail Association shortly after it was launched.
-It is now used by trainers, veterinarians and rescue shelters worldwide.
+“The Canny Collar was voted 'Best New Product' by the UK Pet Product Retail Association shortly after it was launched and is now used by trainers, veterinarians and rescue shelters worldwide”

 Your dog soon learns that by not pulling ahead, the walk is more comfortable for you both.
 You can positively reinforce the experience with vocal praise and/or her favourite treat.

 - The Canny Collar fastens behind the head rather than under the chin.
-The immediate benefit of this is that there is no yanking your dog's head to one side nor riding up into her eyes.
+The immediate benefit is that there is no yanking your dog's head to one side nor riding up into her eyes.

-- A Canny Collar uses a single piece of material over your dog’s face which attaches to the lead at the back of the head.
+- The Canny Collar uses a single piece of material over your dog’s face which attaches to the lead at the back of the head.
 It expands to fit the wider snout of a Boxer or contracts for the slimmer snout of a Greyhound.
 This gives a perfect fit without affecting the functionality.